bryancarpenter/java-barnes-hut/README.md

 A Java graphics window should appear to display current state of simulation.
 Monitoring output including profiling information will be printed at the terminal.

+The simulation will continue running until the graphics window is closed or the program is killed at the terminal.

 ## Disclaimer

 Although the logic in this code is believed to be a correct implementation of Barnes-Hut, parameters including the time step and opening angle have not been tuned to guarantee accuracy of the simulation.